crmlatte/tp/docs/UserGuide.md

    TAssist provides a calendar-style view to help you visualize upcoming assignments and timed events.
 Events are grouped and displayed by their due dates, along with the list of students assigned to each.
     * Press the F3 key to open the calendar-style event viewer.
     * Display includes: Assignment names, Event type (e.g., assignment), Assigned students, Dates grouped chronologically
+    * An empty calendar will be shown if there are no current Assignments.

 --------------------------------------------------------------------------------------------------------------------